zzhang82/web422/notes/angular-routing-intro.md

 While the tasks above will enable you to successfully define, configure, and use routing, an app needs a few more "special" routing-related tasks.

-First, an app ought to have a "home" view, that serves as its "start page" or "landing page".
+First, an app should have a "home" view, that serves as its "start page" or "landing page".
 That's easy to create and code.
 The component's name can be "home" or "start" or something that makes sense for your app.

 Next, an app must have a *route object* to handle an empty route.
 In other words, if the URL has no segments - just the host name - then the app must know what to show.
 Assuming that you have already created a "home" component (mentioned in the previous paragraph), add a new *route object* to the `routes` constant in the app routing module: